AlejoMartinezJ/javaPracticalExamples/README.md

 Model Student Course Registration.
 Student: ID, Name

 Course: ID, Name

 A student can take many courses and a course can have many students.

 1).Write code/Hibernate entity bean classes to model Student and Course and student course registration.

 2).
 Write a Student DAO class that support

 	2.1). add a new student along with their course registrations.

 	2.2).
 Delete a student.

 	2.3).Get all students, sorted by their name, for a given course with course name as input.
-	Bonus Points:

 	2.4).
 What if we want to record course scores?

 	2.5).
 How to find all students who don’t register for a given course?

 genericPriorityQueue: